angrocki/data-science-S2023/challenges/c09-income-assignment.md

   - Dukes and Nantucket have no 6 person families.
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
-  - No because a lot of the household incomes overlap and are similar.
+  - No because the household incomes in Suffolk overlap and are extremely close together.
+One income could fall into the range of multiple households especially with from 4 to 6 people family households.
-    Moreover, there is not a conisitent range each household income stays in between different counties.
 - Which counties have the widest confidence intervals?
   - Nantucket, Dukes, Berkshire, and Hampshire.